-Dr. Laura Ritchie is Teaching Fellow in Music at the University of Chichester and was awarded a National Teaching Fellowship in 2012.
+Laura Ritchie is Professor – Learning and Teaching at the University of Chichester.
+She was awarded a National Teaching Fellowship in 2012.
 She has a strong background in both performance and research, with a Masters in Advanced Performance and a PhD in Psychology of Music from the Royal College of Music.
 Her PhD research demonstrated that student self-belief was key to success in learning and performance.
 Laura’s subsequent research has centred on excellence in teaching and learning, in particular focusing on innovative ways to unlock student potential.
 Laura left America to study performance at the Royal College of Music in London before becoming a highly successful lecturer.
 Laura drew upon her extensive professional experience when creating pioneering Instrumental / Vocal Teaching programmes at the University of Chichester.
 Laura has always been an inspiring teacher and enjoys working across disciplines to communicate principles.
 Her current book with Palgrave Macmillan reveals the distinctive teaching methods that continue to sustain excellence in her professional practice.

 Peer reviewed publications:

 • RITCHIE, L. (1997).
 Contextual cello intonation, MMus Thesis, Royal College of Music, London.

 • RITCHIE, L. (2006).
 Foundation Degree in IVT, European String Teachers Association Quarterly, January, 2006.